HSRLCLab/SmartFactory_Box-Sortic/README.md

 ### Communication

 The SmartBox communicates via the [SmartFactory_MQTTCommunication](<https://github.com/LMazzole/SmartFactory_MQTTCommunication>) to an MQTT-Broker that distributes the messages.
 The communication works by subscribing to various topics.
 The subscribed topics change depending on action and position of the box.
-The TopicTree looks like this:
+The topic-tree looks like this:

 <p align="center"><img src="./docs/images/MQTTTopics.png" height="600" /></p>